When I think about the media that shaped my life, one name towers above the rest like a Star Destroyer on the horizon: Star Wars.

 🎬 George Lucas: The Reluctant Rebel Who Changed Cinema Forever

-In the early 1970s, Lucas was seen as an outsider — a young director inspired by mythology, pulp serials, Kurosawa films, and Joseph Campbell’s The Hero with a Thousand Faces.
+In the early 1970s, Lucas was seen as an outsider—obsessed with mythology, Kurosawa films, pulp serials, and Joseph Campbell’s The Hero with a Thousand Faces.

 With Star Wars (1977), he rewrote the rulebook on what cinema could be.
-Blending analog and emerging digital techniques, Lucas and his team at Industrial Light & Magic (ILM) created not just a film — but a universe.
+His team at Industrial Light & Magic (ILM) fused analog craft with early digital innovation, creating not just a film, but a universe.

-In short, Lucas didn’t just tell stories — he built the tools for everyone else to tell theirs.
+Lucas didn’t just tell stories—he built the tools for generations of creators to tell theirs.

-✨ Star Wars: More Than a Movie — A Myth for the Modern Age
+✨ Star Wars: A Myth for the Modern Age

 The temptation of power